BobKuczewski/CardIAC/README.md

 ## Simple Programming Example 1 - Add two numbers

+This tutorial will walk you through writing and executing a simple program using CardIAC-B. Most of the important controls are exercised in this short demonstration.

 Start by picking two numbers to add.
 We'll use 14 and 28 (following the example by Ben Eater at https://youtu.be/35zLnS3fXeA).